raymondxu/java-workshop/README.md

 Note that the `packaged` modifier is represented by the absence of a modifier.

-<i>Also remember that the absense of a modifier in interfaces means `public` by virtue of the role of interfaces.
+<i>Note that that the absence of a modifier in interfaces means `public` by virtue of the role of interfaces.
 Later in this talk we will discuss interfaces and abstraction at a deeper level.</i>

 This chart elegantly displays the distinctions between the four access modifiers.
 A checked box indicates that the variable can be accessed from that scope.
 For example, a `private` variable can only be accessed from within that class--other classes in the package, its subclasses, and other classes outside its package cannot access it.